 For questions regarding Impact100’s guidelines or process, you may email us.
 To be fair, we do not communicate with prospective applicants except to answer specific questions about our guidelines or application process.

-Can you give us guidance on which Focus Area is appropriate for our Letter of Inquiry?
+Can you give us guidance on which Focus Area is appropriate for our application?

 Who can we contact to discuss our grant application?

 For technical questions regarding our online application, please contact SlideRoom.

 Does our organization need to have our own 501(c)(3) to apply for an Impact100 grant?

 Organizations that are a local chapter of a national nonprofit can provide evidence the funds are controlled locally, usually with a bank account in the name of the local entity.
 Impact100 Philadelphia does not accept grant applications from organizations that operate under the 501(c)(3) of a fiscal sponsor.

 How are your grant amounts and grantees determined?